 Endometriosis

 Endometriosis is a complex, though common, disease process that frequently results in pelvic pain and infertility.
 It most likely starts with a normal menstrual flow that spills back through the tubes and into the pelvis.
-It can spread to the ovaries, fallopian tubes, and other parts of the body, leading to a growth and inflammation cycle.
+It can spread to the ovaries, fallopian tubes, and body parts, leading to a growth and inflammation cycle.
 Experts estimate that 10% of women have endometriosis, with 50% of infertility patients having it.

 Uterine issues